-- Consumers’ perceptions of their current financial situations were unchanged, with a net 12% feeling financially better off than a year ago.
+- Consumers’ perceptions of their current financial situations dipped 1 point to a net 11% feeling financially better off than a year ago.

-- A net 27% of consumers expect to be better off financially this time next year, up 1 point.
+- A net 20% of consumers expect to be better off financially this time next year, down 7 points.

-- A net 29% say it’s a good time to buy a major household item, down 6 points and the lowest read in three years.
+- Nonetheless, a net 33% say it’s a good time to buy a major household item, bouncing back 4 points from last month’s fall.

-- Perceptions regarding the next year’s economic outlook improved 2 points to +4%, still low.
-The five-year outlook improved 5 points, to +18%.
+- Perceptions regarding the next year’s economic outlook fell 5 points to a net 1% expecting conditions to deteriorate.
+The five-year outlook fell 4 points to +14%.

 Click here to download the latest ANZ-Roy Morgan New Zealand Consumer Confidence Release PDF - September 2018.